Jurfest/angularGraphQLClient/README.md

 ### Backend aditional information

-Backend is not included in this repository (GraphQL Server).
+Backend is not included in this repository (custom GraphQL Server).

 ### Thats it ! :wave: